Orange Shirt Day

 On this September 30th, we ask you to join us to listen to the stories of survivors and their families and to remember those that didn’t make it.

-Here are some ways you can show your support on National Day for Truth and Reconciliation and Orange Shirt Day:
+Here are some ways you can show your support leading up to and on National Day for Truth and Reconciliation and Orange Shirt Day:

 - Wear an orange shirt as a sign of support — Purchase a shirt from the Orange Shirt Society